zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Celeste begins our dialogue by saying to Albert, “S o, here is my shortlist.”
 A “shortlist” (shortlist) is a list of possibilities,  usually a list of names for something that has been selected from a longer list.
 So, let’ s say that you are going to hire someone for your company – you’re going to find a n ew employee – and you interview 10 people.
 You then decide that three of these people might be good employees.
 Those three people then are on your “sho rtlist.”
 The shortlist is the final list of possibilities from which you make a s election, from which you pick what you want.

 In this case, it’s a shortlist of names that Celest e and Albert are going to give their child.
 Albert asks, however, “A shortlist for  what?”
 He doesn’t know what Celeste is talking about, which is very common amon g husbands, I should add.
 Celeste says, “Baby names.”
-Albert says, “We have t he months to decide,” meaning we don’t have to decide this right now.
+Albert says, “We have the months to decide,” meaning we don’t have to decide this right now.
 “Do n’t you think we should wait?” he asks.
 Celeste says, “No, I want to be pre pared.”
 I want to be ready.
 “Here, take a look,” she says, meaning look at it.
 “See what you think,” she adds.

 Albert immediately doesn’t like one of the names on  this shortlist.
 He says, “Ezekiel?!
 You want to name our child Ezekiel?”
 “To  name a child” is to give the child a name.
 The verb “to name” means to give some one a certain name.
 “Name” can be a noun and a verb.
 Albert doesn’t see m to like the name Ezekiel.